chtld/nonlocalheatequation/index.md

 ## About

 This code implements a distributed non-local heat equation solver using [HPX](https://github.com/STEllAR-GROUP/hpx).
 This code is mostly used to experiment with new HPX features or add new features to the non-local models.
-Please find the [Docker image](https://github.com/nonlocalmodels/nonlocalheatequation/packages/338053) with the latest stable version here.
+The latest [documentation](https://nonlocalmodels.github.io/nonlocalheatequation/documentation/) and a [Docker image](https://github.com/nonlocalmodels/nonlocalheatequation/packages/338053) with the latest stable version are available as well.

 More details about the code's quality: